 # vmstat 1 5

-The first line of the report will contain the average values since last time the computer was rebooted.
+The first line prints the average values since the last time the computer was rebooted.
 The rest of the lines will display their respective current values.
-Vmstat can be run as a normal user.
+A normal user can run vmstat command.

+Mpstat is part of the sysstat package in Linux.
 The mpstat command writes to standard output about activities for each available processor, processor 0 being the first one.
-Global average activities among all processors are also reported.
-The mpstat command can be used both on SMP and UP machines, but in the latter, only global average activities will be printed.
 If no activity has been selected, then the default report is the CPU utilization report.

-mpstat without any option will report Global Average Activities of all CPUs
+mpstat without any option will display Global Average Activities of all CPUs

 mpstat with -p option and 'ALL' will list statistics about all CPUs one by one starting from 0.

 # mpstat -P ALL